Frequently Asked Questions

 Yes, the charter operators and pilots employed have numerous years experience flying in Baja.
 This is a unique area in that it is very remote and our operators fly to islands off shore and land on short dirt runways.
 They therefore keep their aircraft in excellent condition beyond regulated standards due to the environments they fly in.
 Some of our pilots have flown for us over 20 years.

 Absolutely!
 Contrary to what we hear in the press, Mexico and specifically Baja is undoubtedly safe and heavily visited by tourists.
-Over 41 million visitors cross the border each year (2006 statistics) at the San Ysidro (Tijuana/San Diego) border crossing; and Tijuana is the most visited city in the Western Hemisphere, second only to New York City.
+Over 50 million visitors cross the border each year at the San Ysidro (Tijuana/San Diego) border crossing; and Tijuana is the most visited city in the Western Hemisphere, second only to New York City.
 Additionally 300,000 people cross the border each day at the San Ysidro/San Diego border crossing, making it the busiest and most secure border crossing in the world.

 On any given trip we will have as few as eight guests and up to as many as 26 guests.